 Pisit Charnsnoh lives and works in Thailand's southern province of Trang, on the Malay Peninsula.
 In 1985, he and his wife founded the Yadfon Association to work with impoverished coastal villages in Trang.
-He is on the board of the international Mangrove Action Project, based in Seattle, and is affiliated with the Industrial Shrimp Action Network.
+He is an advisor to the Seattle-based international Mangrove Action Project, of which he was a cofounder, and is affiliated with the Industrial Shrimp Action Network.

 The mangrove forests of Thailand's coast are a biologically diverse ecosystem providing the transition zone between the ocean and the rainforests.
 Rich in micro-organisms, the mangroves nurture fish, mollusks, crustaceans and even marine mammals.
 The sea life in Thailand's mangrove forests has sustained coastal communities for generations.
 In Trang, the fishers along the coast are primarily Muslims, a religious minority in Thailand, where Buddhism dominates.